BESPlaybook/BESPlaybook/docs/ux/5-7-forms.md

 > # **5.7** Forms & Controls

+## USAF Application Styles

-Form controls are specific to applications, though their triggers, appearance, and behaviors should follow best practices (see Buttons & Controls in section 4.11).
+Form controls are specific to applications, though their triggers, appearance, and behaviors should follow best practices ([see Buttons & Controls in section 4.11](4-11-buttons.md)).
 Note that many form controls are defined by the user’s browser, and thus should be presumed to default to that design.

 #### Engines Health Management